cameronmclean/praxis/notebook.md

 OK - so it seems I cant get alerts to play nicely with the panel firefox add-on.
 This is a bug or limitation of working with panels.
 I could probably implement a jQery style div + error plus button handler to add/remove but will leave this for later.
+--later : yes - known issues - cant do alerts from panel in add-ons

 #####20150803
 Final push - basic method to have exisiting exemplars displayed on web pages that have been annotated.